A step by step recipe for easy sourdough croissants. The end result are buttery, flaky pastries, sure to impress.

 If you want to make any sourdough pain au chocolat, simply cut the dough into rectangles and roll a piece of chocolate up in the dough.

-Leave the rolled croissants to proof for around 4 hours at a room temperature between 21-23°C, before transferring to the fridge overnight.
-They should puff out a bit.
+Leave the rolled croissants to proof for around 4 hours at a room temperature between 21-23°C. They should puff out slightly.

-Once the oven is at temperature, remove the croissants from the fridge and brush them with lightly beaten egg that’s been mixed with a tablespoon of water.
+Once the oven is at temperature, brush the croissants lightly beaten egg that’s been mixed with a tablespoon of water.

 Bake them in a hot oven until deep golden brown.
 How fast they bake will depend on the size you’ve rolled them.